-The accompanying financial statements have been prepared in accordance with the historical cost convention and on "going concern" basis.
+The accompanying financial statements have been prepared in accordance with the historical cost convention (as modified by revaluation of premises) and on "going concern" basis.

 2. Investments and Valuation thereof:

 2.1 Categorization

 In accordance with the Reserve Bank of India guidelines, the Bank classifies its investment portfolio into the following three categories: